noahsbwilliams/noahsbwilliams/README.md

 I'm a **Senior DevOps Engineer** based in SEA 🐋

-- 👔 I currently work in AWS Cloud Engineering for a major U.S. Airline ✈️
+- 👔 I currently work in Observability for a major U.S. Airline ✈️
 - 🧑‍💻 I’m currently learning visual math with [Jupyter](https://jupyter.org) 🐍
-- 💬 Ask me about Kubernetes ☸️, AWS,  or aviation 🛫🌥🛬
+- 💬 Ask me about Kubernetes ☸️, AWS,  aviation 🛫🌥🛬 or transit 🚊🚃🚎🚌
-- 📫 How to reach me: [📧 email ](public@noahsbwilliams.com) or [🔑 Keybase](https://keybase.io/noahsbwilliams)
+- 📫 How to reach me: [📧 email ](public@noahsbwilliams.com)

 #### Some recent work includes...

+- 🔍 Implementing OpenTelemetry for distributed tracing
 - 🐍 Writing CloudFormation modules in Python using [Troposphere](https://troposphere.readthedocs.io/en/latest/)
 - 🐳 Building and refactoring slim platform images for Node, Python, Ruby, Java
 - ☸️ Deploying and managing Kubernetes clusters with all the trimmings (ingress-nginx, cert-manager, Kibana, Velero)